kktt007/note/temp.md

 ### 4.3
+- check-up
+	- an examination of somebody/something, especially a medical one to make sure that you are healthy

+    to go for/to have a check-up
+- check up on
+	- to make sure that somebody is doing what they should be doing
+		- My parents are always checking up on me.

+	- to find out if something is true or correct
+		- I need to check up on a few things before I can decide.

 - remarkable \ ri-ˈmär-kə-blē
 	- unusual or surprising in a way that causes people to take notice
 	-  The area is remarkable for its scenery.